 WINGED BOOTS WISDOM

 The best time to see the Northern Lights is between September and March thanks to clearer skies and cold yet dry weather conditions.
-In and around Reykjavik is the best place to catch a sighting, and make sure to bring your camera so you can hold on to the memories.
+In and around Reykjavik is the best place to catch a sighting, and make sure to bring your camera so you can hold onto the memories.